laralove143/larabot/README.md

 Has a method to create a commands for the given guild or globally based on the build configuration.

+#### 🏃 Interaction Handling

+Provides a trait to handle the interaction, which is meant to be implemented on each interaction's struct.

+The trait's provided `handle` method sets up automatic deferring, runs the interaction, and handles the error by reporting it to the user.

 ### 🌐 Localization

 Has a struct to hold text in a localized manner, with methods to get the text in the desired language or return Discord-compatible arrays of localized texts.

+All user-facing texts used in this crate are also localized.

 ### 🙈 Generic Option to Result Conversion